sihyun-yu/Ogogada/Reports/DP3/[DP3] PaperPrototyping.md

 > * Changed paper prototype after studio feedbacks
 >
 > ![](./Images/novelty1.jpg)
-> Paper prototype has 'level mode' and in 'level mode', some buttons are locked and user can't know which buttons they are.
+> The paper prototype has 'level mode' and in 'level mode', some buttons are locked and user can't know which buttons they are.
 > ![](./Images/novelty2.jpg)
 > Some locked buttons are opened when the user became specific level.
 The picture shown above is UI when the user became level 5 in 'level mode'.